Key Takeaways

 The Turzii Gorges Nature Reserve, located just 30 km south of Cluj-Napoca, is an impressive limestone canyon with walls up to 300 m high.

-Here you can explore hiking and climbing trails among caves and spectacular views, in a setting of tranquility and fresh air - a perfect escape into nature between Dentaturism program sessions.
+Here you can explore hiking and climbing trails among caves and spectacular views, in a setting of tranquility and fresh air - a perfect escape into nature between dental appointments.

 Your experience in the heart of Transylvania would not be complete without exploring Cluj's culinary richness.

-After wandering through the historic squares and admiring the city's panoramas, your stomach will start to ask for your reward.
+After wandering through historic squares and admiring the city’s views, you will probably be ready for something delicious.

 Cluj’s cuisine reflects its multicultural history, blending Romanian, Hungarian, and Saxon influences.

-The culinary pride of the city, this dish is basically a "deconstructed" version of sarmale.
-It is a delicious baked dish, with layers of chopped sauerkraut, rice and minced meat, often enriched with smoked meat.
-You will also find its Hungarian name on menus — "Kolozsvári rakott káposzta”.
+The city’s culinary pride: a delicious baked dish made with layers of chopped sauerkraut, rice and minced meat, enriched with smoked meat.

-A clear legacy of Hungarian influence, Transylvanian gulyás (pronounced guiașul in Romanian) is a hearty and aromatic stew, slowly prepared from pieces of meat (usually beef), potatoes and other vegetables, with a rich taste given by sweet paprika (paprika).
+A clear legacy of Hungarian influence, Transylvanian gulyás (pronounced guiașul in Romanian) is a hearty and aromatic stew, slowly prepared from pieces of meat (usually beef), potatoes and other vegetables, with a rich taste given by sweet paprika.

-Patients who accessed the Dentaturism program and tested the gulyás, told us that the one at Mikó Restaurant, on Clinicilor Street no. 23, has a special aroma and flavor.
+Patients who have visited Cluj with Dentaturism often tell us that the gulyás at Mikó Restaurant, on Clinicilor Street no. 23, has a special aroma and flavor.

 Few people know that this delicious dessert was first created in Cluj, becoming popular at the beginning of the 20th century in the Darvas family restaurant.